dauren2089/edu-mentor/README.md

 # edu-mentor
-Edu-Mentor is a small project where we tried to connect simple landing page with Firebase Hosting, Authentication, Firestore and Firebase Functions.
+Edu-Mentor is a small project where I tried to connect simple landing page with Firebase Hosting, Authentication, Firestore and Firebase Functions.

 ## Built With